Mr. Tesla's Personal Exhibit at the World's Fair

 https://historicpittsburgh.org/collection/westinghouse-electric-corporation-photographs

-Production line Westinghouse Alternator with toothed armature as shown in the patent referenced above.
+Production line Westinghouse alternator with toothed armature as shown in the patent referenced above.
 The armature coils are mounted inside of the rotating steel rim, with the laminated magnetic poles protruding from the surface.
 A great deal of thought and discussion went on between Albert Schmid and Nikola Tesla on the construction of these machines.
 Mass production demanded that the coils be assembly line wound, and then inserted into the armature frame.
-The design had to be speed tested to ensure no premature failures occurred, it passed, and went into production.
+When Tesla left Westinghouse after his year of consulting work the industrial development project slowed.
+George Westinghouse had hired Benjamin Lamme and after training in house he was promoted and assigned the job of bringing in production on the 500 HP+ industrial scale machines.
+He was responsible for the final production design of these alternators, which had to be overspeed tested to ensure no premature failures occurred.
+It passed, and went into production.
+These were Tesla's brainchild, the initial 100 HP production designs and manufacture was done with Albert Schmid, then Charles F Scott was added, and then Benjamin Lamme basically took Tesla's place when he left.
+Benjamin's sister Bertha was a mechanical and electrical engineer and she was hired about this time to work on the Niagara Falls turbogenerator designs.

 THE ELECTRICAL ENGINEER - A weekly magazine published in the 1890's, ran a short article on the Westinghouse power plant installation: Lighting the White City.
 They have poor quality images in the Google scan from the University of Michigan Library, but the text absolutely gives reference to the scope and scale.
 Sections of the completed installation are imaged above, the poor quality images in the article are of the construction phase.